-A product of JetBrains, YouTrack happens to be one of the top issue management software floating the net for a variety of reasons.
+A product of JetBrains, YouTrack happens to be one of the top issue management software floating on the net for a variety of reasons.
 With YouTrack, you avail all the features for project management and issue tracking under one roof.
-It is a browser-based tool that provides numerous options to skilfully identify, list, view, manage and share issues.
+It is a browser-based tool that provides numerous options to skillfully identify, list, view, manage, and share issues.

-With a query-based issue search functionality laced with query-completion (auto-completion for queries), search saving, and suggestions for similar issues, YouTrack provides capabilities to customize workflows as well as handle and manipulate issues in sets.
-Also, it has a powerful project reporting tool which helps stay users on top of project progress helping teams stay productive and expediting project delivery.
+With a query-based issue search functionality laced with query completion (auto-completion for queries), search saving, and suggestions for similar issues, YouTrack provides capabilities to customize workflows as well as handle and manipulate issues in sets.
+Also, it has a powerful project reporting tool that helps stay users on top of project progress helping teams stay productive and expediting project delivery.